Graduate and Advanced Education Programs

 While unofficial transcripts must be uploaded in your application, if you are accepted into a program, official transcripts from all colleges and universities you have attended will be required.
 Information on where to send these transcripts will be provided in a matriculation packet that is sent to you following final admission.
 International applicants must have transcripts evaluated by Educational Credentials Evaluators.
 They can be reached at PO Box 514070, Milwaukee, Wisconsin 53203-3470, by telephone at (414) 289-3400, or by fax at (414) 289-3411.
 You should request the "course-by-course" report.

 If you have a dental degree, or expect to receive one, request that a letter from the Dean of the dental school, certifying your grade point average and class standing, be sent to the Office of Student Affairs at the College of Dentistry.

 Graduate Record Exam

-Dental Public Health, Oral & Maxillofacial Pathology, Orthodontics, and Periodontics require all applicants (US/Canada or foreign dental degree) to take the Graduate Record Exam (GRE) General Test.
+Dental Public Health, Oral & Maxillofacial Pathology, and Orthodontics require all applicants (US/Canada or foreign dental degree) to take the Graduate Record Exam (GRE) General Test.
 Endodontics and Prosthodontics require applicants who graduated from a dental school outside of the US or Canada to take the GRE General Test.
 Prosthodontics allows applicants who received their dental degree from a US or Canadian university to substitute Advanced Dental Admission Test (ADAT) scores for GRE scores.
 Scores must be less than five years old.
 While you can self-report scores in your PASS application, students who are accepted into a graduate program will have to have official scores sent directly from the Educational Testing Service to Texas A&M University.
 Use code 6003 for reporting GRE scores.
 A department code is not needed.
 The basic science track Oral Biology MS and Oral and Craniofacial Biomedical Sciences PhD programs also require acceptable GRE scores that are less than five years old.
 Peridontics does not require either GRE or ADAT.

 National Board Scores